 Important Points to Remember

 - You do not need a job to apply for Optional Practical Training; however you must e-mail the Office of International Student Coordinators the name and address of your company when you get your job.
 Soon USCIS will email you to create a login to update your work and address information yourself too.

 - Once you receive your actual EAD card you may work, send a copy to the Office of International Student Coordinators

 - You can apply for Social Security Card with your EAD; you do not need a new Social Security Card if you already have one

-- You must work (for a 12 month request = at least 9 of your 12 months, and you must start within 90 days of your EAD start date
+- You must work (for a 12 month request = at least 9 of your 12 months), and you must start within 90 days of your EAD start date

 - You "work" may be an unpaid internship or volunteer position.
 You should keep proof of a position that was designed to be unpaid.